raquib01/travel-pin/README.md

 ## Credits

-This app was created by `Raquib Khan`.
+This app was created by [Raquib Khan](https://github.com/raquib01).
 You can find the source code on [GitHub](https://github.com/raquib01/travel-pin).

 ## License